maxant/kafka-data-consistency/README.md

 # TODO

+- use mysql to save claims, or tasks?
+- fix env vars for neo4j coz they dont contain neo4j word!
+- locations in ES - how are they indexed? can we search for them?
-- neo4j: think of scenario where more relationship are involved, which a relational db would struggle with
+- neo4j: think of scenario where more relationships are involved, which a relational db would struggle with
+  - partners are unrelated. but claims are related over locations and a little over partners. and over products. contracts are related over location and product.
+  - but none of the objects in the model relate to the same over an unknown number of relationships.
+    - altho they could be if we added related products that were bought by other customers
+    - what about this: ()-[1..*]-()-[*]-() hmmm not sure right now...
 - add image for orientdb
   - orientdb docker image => https://hub.docker.com/_/orientdb
 - add context of "partner" to filter on websocket server side